botworld-wiki/beatburger.github.io/pages/danger-zones.md

 ![trix](https://cdn.discordapp.com/attachments/923510071026155550/928742141650419752/unknown.png)

-Trix is an adventurer that's overburdened.
+Trix: an adventurer that's overburdened.
 You can help him by taking his loot.

 - **Trix:** Hey!
 Hey you there!
 Can you help me?
 - **Player:** Maybe?